Public housing estates in Tsuen Wan: Clague Garden Estate

 Clague Garden Estate (祈德尊新邨) is a Flat-for-Sale Scheme and public housing estate by Hong Kong Housing Society located on reclaimed land near Tsuen Wan Ferry Pier and MTR Tsuen Wan West station.

 It consists of three residential buildings, built in 1989 by the Hong Kong Housing Society.
 It offers 552 flats for rent and 926 under the Flat-for-Sale Scheme.
 Many early residents were resettled from the Four Seasons Estate, a nearby public housing estate that was demolished in 1990.

 The estate was named for Sir Douglas Clague, the ex-chairman of Hong Kong Housing Society and the former head of Hutchison International.
 It received a Certificate of Merit at the 1991 Hong Kong Institute of Architects Annual Awards.

 Moon Lok Dai Ha

 Moon Lok Dai Ha (滿樂大廈) is located at the reclaimed land between Sha Tsui Road and Hoi Pa Street and near Fuk Loi Estate.
 It comprises 4 blocks of 11-storey buildings built in 1964 and 1965 by Hong Kong Housing Society, offering a total of 968 units.
-Its name, "Moon Lok Dai Ha", means "a building filled with happiness" in Chinese language.
+Its name, "Moon Lok Dai Ha", means "a building filled with happiness" in Cantonese.
 Rehabilitation works in the estate started in 2004 and finished in 2006.